 Our Favorite Meal

-Enjoy, of course, some local wines with all your meals.
+Of course, enjoy some local wines with all your meals.
 Ask your server for suggestions.
 The prices are pretty fair, especially if you are used to U.S. prices for wine.
 There is also a great beer on the island called Red Donkey by the Santorini Brewing Company.
 The shirts from the brewery are awesome, and I brought a few back as gifts.
-My husband still wears his years later though it is a bit worn now.
+My husband still wears his years later, though it is a bit worn now.

 We found all the Greeks we met on the island spoke excellent English.
 All the menus were also available in English, and all servers were knowledgeable, engaging, and attentive.